-Eric Silverman is a scholar at the Women’s Studies Research Center at Brandeis University, and former research professor of anthropology at Wheelock College.
-He has a Ph.D. in anthropology and writes about the American Jewish experience and a modernizing community in Papua New Guinea.
+Eric Silverman is a scholar at the Women’s Studies Research Center at Brandeis University, as well as with the international law firm McAllister Olivarius.
+A former research professor of anthropology at Wheelock College, Eric has a Ph.D. in anthropology and writes about the American Jewish experience and a modernizing community in Papua New Guinea.
 His latest books are “A Cultural History of Jewish Dress” and “Mortuary Dialogues: Death Ritual and the Reproduction of Moral Community in Pacific Modernities” (with D. Lipset).

 9/13/2018 Top Pick

 The High Holidays are like a college classroom.
 You need to read the syllabus often and carefully, and do the work.
 Otherwise, why bother attending?

 The Chicago Dyke March banned Stars of David.
 This is blamed on "intersectionality."
 Wrong.
 The concept is not the problem.
 Just the opposite.

 After Passover, our celebration of freedom, we remember the Holocaust.
 We should also commemorate two other modern genocides: the Armenians and the Herero of Namibia.